YBRAIN/react-native-ble-quick-sdk-bds-plugin/README.md

 Installation and preparation steps.
 -----------------------------------

 1. Assuming that Bluetooth Developer Studio is installed and you have created BLE profile for your device using Bluetooth Developer Studio.
+Also please remeber to have your react native app ready.
+If you don't have your react native app ready then please follow link https://facebook.github.io/react-native/docs/getting-started.html to create sample react native app and then try our plugin.
+Please don't forget step 4 and step 8 before trying to generate code.

 2. Get React Native BDS plugin from this repo https://github.com/YbrainInc/react-native-ble-quick-sdk-bds-plugin